yonkov/nasio/README.txt

 == Copyright ==

-Nasio WordPress Theme, Copyright 2020 Atanas Yonkov Nasio is distributed under the terms of the GNU GPL
+Nasio WordPress Theme, Copyright 2020 - present Atanas Yonkov Nasio is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify